churchofturing/churchofturing.github.io/posts/motivating-macros.md

 Read transforms your textual code into Clojure data structures, macroexpand scans all of the expressions for macro calls and runs (expands) them, and the generated code gets evaluated at runtime.

 The key takeaway here is that macros are functions that run at compile time, not run time (as other functions do).
 There's no performance overhead of using macros, your custom syntax gets transformed into regular Clojure before your program ever runs.
-This is fundamentally different to JavaScript: we're not manipulating strings or excuting code transformation at runtime.
+This is fundamentally different to our JavaScript metaprogramming in that we're not manipulating strings or excuting code transformation at runtime.